RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-18-Source-Control-Survey.md

 * **IT Professionals**
   * Learn to use source control.
   * Encourage your teams to use it.
-  * If it's appropriate, show them [how simple tools like GitHub are](http://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/) for public facing repositories.
+  * If it's appropriate, show [that tools like GitHub are simple](http://ramblingcookiemonster.github.io/GitHub-For-PowerShell-Projects/) for public facing repositories.
   * Show them some of the benefits that could be had with continuous integration and deployment.
 Wouldn't it be nice to modify a configuration file, have a set of tests run, and automatically have it deployed to right spot?
   * Sell your management on the important technologies that require source control, where appropriate.
 It's much easier to encourage your team to use source control when you have a solution in place and ready to use.
   * Be realistic.
 You might be a wizard.
 Your co-workers (and I) are not.
 They will need a simple to use tool that doesn't throw up barriers greater than the perceived value.
 Giving them a git CLI option and telling them to follow some [git flow model](http://nvie.com/posts/a-successful-git-branching-model/) will scare some folks away.